 Check out our review and tips for the Polynesian Cultural Center – then buy your discounted tickets!

 If you’re looking for the best resorts in Oahu, especially Oahu luxury resorts, look no further than Ko Olina.
-This area on the west coast was designed with vacationers in mind, whether they’re Hawaiians, mainlanders or international tourists.
-Ko Olina is home to Disney’s Aulani, the Four Seasons, Marriott and more – truly the best Oahu resorts and another one of the top Oahu places to stay during your Hawaiian vacation.
+This area on the west coast was designed with vacationers in mind, whether they’re Hawaiians, mainlanders, or international tourists.
+Ko Olina is home to Disney’s Aulani, the Four Seasons Resort Oahu, Marriott, and more – truly the best Oahu resorts and another one of the top Oahu places to stay during your Hawaiian vacation.

 Even if you aren’t staying at Aulani, you can still pay to attend a character breakfast.
 The Ka’wa’a Luau at Aulani also gets high marks.
 These experiences are obviously more convenient if you’re staying nearby in Ko Olina than if you’re 40-60 minutes away in Waikiki.

 -The tranquil man-made lagoons of Ko Olina offer some of the best splashing for tiny visitors that you’ll find anywhere on the island.
-Beyond the lagoons, there are some amazing natural beaches to check out like Paradise Cove and Secret Beach.
-If you prefer pools to ocean swimming, the resorts in Ko Olina all have amazing options like adults-only pools, family pools, water slides and lazy rivers.
+Beyond the lagoons, there are some amazing natural beaches to check out, like Paradise Cove and Secret Beach.
+If you prefer pools to ocean swimming, the resorts in Ko Olina all have amazing options like adults-only pools, family pools, water slides, and some even have a lazy river.

 -It’s much quieter than Honolulu/Waikiki.
 If you stay in Ko Olina, you’ll feel totally removed from the hustle and bustle!